-From David M. Waterhouse, MD, MPH, medical oncologist, hematologist and co-director of research at OHC
+From David M. Waterhouse, MD, MPH, medical oncologist, hematologist and co-director of the department of clinical research at OHC

 May 6, 2019